laurarokkjaer/Visual_portfolio_assignment_2/README.md

 ## Discussion of results
-something about:
-- what a user defined input could have done to the reproducability of the script
+The first thing to get into in terms of the results of this assignment is the different classification reports something about:
 - the numbers on the report
-- the difference between using a simple logistic regression classifier and a neural netowork class woth numpy
+- the difference between using a simple logistic regression classifier and a neural netowork classifier with numpy
+- the difference the two datasets